-Diffucan is indicated in the following fungal infections (see section 5.1).
+DIFLUCAN is indicated in the following fungal infections (see section 5.1).

-Diflucan is indicated in adults for the treatment of:
+DIFLUCAN is indicated in adults for the treatment of:

-- Cryptococcal meningitis (see section 4.4). - Coccidioidomycosis (see section 4.4). - Invasive candidiasis. - Mucosal candidiasis including oropharyngeal, oesophageal candidiasis, candiduria and chronic mucocutaneous candidiasis. - Chronic oral atrophic candidiasis (denture sore mouth) if dental hygiene or topical treatment are insufficient. - Vaginal candidiasis, acute or recurrent; when local therapy is not appropriate. - Candidal balanitis when local therapy is not appropriate. - Dermatomycosis including tinea pedis, tinea corporis, tinea cruris, tinea versicolor and dermal candida infections when systemic therapy is indicated. - Tinea unguinium (onychomycosis) when other agents are not considered appropriate.
+- cryptococcal meningitis (see section 4.4),

+- coccidioidomycosis (see section 4.4),

+- invasive candidiasis,

+- mucosal candidiasis including oropharyngeal, oesophageal candidiasis, candiduria and chronic mucocutaneous candidiasis,

+- chronic oral atrophic candidiasis (denture sore mouth) if dental hygiene or topical treatment are insufficient.

-Diflucan is indicated in adults for the prophylaxis of:
+DIFLUCAN is indicated in adults for the prophylaxis of:

-- Relapse of cryptococcal meningitis in patients with high risk of recurrence. - Relapse of oropharyngeal or oesophageal candidiasis in patients infected with HIV who are at high risk of experiencing relapse. - To reduce the incidence of recurrent vaginal candidiasis (4 or more episodes a year). - Prophylaxis of candidal infections in patients with prolonged neutropenia (such as patients with haematological malignancies receiving chemotherapy or patients receiving Hematopoietic Stem Cell Transplantation (see section 5.1)).
+- relapse of cryptococcal meningitis in patients with high risk of recurrence, - relapse of oropharyngeal or oesophageal candidiasis in patients infected with HIV who are at high risk of experiencing relapse, - prophylaxis of candidal infections in patients with prolonged neutropenia (such as patients with haematological malignancies receiving chemotherapy or patients receiving haematopoietic stem cell transplantation (see section 5.1)).

-Diflucan is indicated in term newborn infants, infants, toddlers, children, and adolescents aged from 0 to 17 years old:
+DIFLUCAN is indicated in term newborn infants, infants, toddlers, children and adolescents aged from 0 to 17 years old:

-Diflucan is used for the treatment of mucosal candidiasis (oropharyngeal, oesophageal), invasive candidiasis, cryptococcal meningitis and the prophylaxis of candidal infections in immunocompromised patients.
-Diflucan can be used as maintenance therapy to prevent relapse of cryptococcal meningitis in children with high risk of reoccurrence (see section 4.4).
+DIFLUCAN is used for the treatment of mucosal candidiasis (oropharyngeal, oesophageal), invasive candidiasis, cryptococcal meningitis and the prophylaxis of candidal infections in immunocompromised patients.
+DIFLUCAN can be used as maintenance therapy to prevent relapse of cryptococcal meningitis in children with high risk of reoccurrence (see section 4.4).

 Therapy may be instituted before the results of the cultures and other laboratory studies are known; however, once these results become available, anti-infective therapy should be adjusted accordingly.